-We are driven by ambition to deliver the best distributed ledger technology available to market.
+We are driven by ambition to deliver the best-distributed ledger technology available on the market.
 This cannot go without academic recognition.
 A recognition that combines both validation and endorsement of our research efforts, core technology development and adoption in more applied research contexts, developing solutions for tomorrow’s challenges.

 The validation of documents is a lesser-known, yet promising use case of DLT, that we asked students to address.
 Based on the IOTA technology, the project team of students, and supporters from CGI, the IOTA Foundation and the NORDAKADEMIE, iteratively developed a proof of concept for a safe and tamperproof exchange of data between business partners.